eBouvard/Daily-UI-002/README.md

 ## Tech

-Made with HTML, CSS and React.js.
+Made with HTML, CSS and React.js.\
+Initial code made by `Create React App`.\
+For the sake of the demonstration, store and database are represented by simple mocks, but can easily be replaced with real API calls and/or libraries.

 ## Available Scripts